CKCat/learning/IDA/plugin/IDAPython.md

         else:
             continue

-    # all instructions in the function have been analyzed
     if target_op_addr is None or target_op_addr == idc.BADADDR:
         return

-    # Get the name of the target address, preferring user names (GN_VISIBLE)
     name = idc.get_name(target_op_addr, ida_name.GN_VISIBLE)

-    # skip mangled function names or unnamed addresses
-    if not name or "[" in name or "$" in name or "?" in name or "@" in name: # Removed name == "" check as get_name returns "" if no name return
+    if not name or "[" in name or "$" in name or "?" in name or "@" in name: return

-    # Construct wrapper name
     wrapper_name = "w_" + name
     if target_op_type == 7:
         target_flags = idc.get_func_attr(target_op_addr, idc.FUNCATTR_FLAGS)